-The Learning Agreement is a basic document that, along with the transcript of records, ensures the recognition of the period of studies abroad by the home institution.
-It is basically a formal contract collaboratively developed by three parties – the student, the home institution coordinators and the host institution coordinators.
+The Learning Agreement is a basic document that, along with the Transcript of Records, ensures recognition of the period of studies abroad by the home institution.
+It is a formal contract collaboratively developed by three parties – the student, the home institution coordinators and the host institution coordinators.

-The Learning Agreement includes the learning activities/courses the student is expected to accomplish during his/her studies at the host institution.
-It is a list of courses which has to be approved and signed by the three parties.
-Before arrival at Masaryk University the student is obliged to:
+The Learning Agreement includes courses the student is expected to accomplish during his or her studies at the host institution.
+It is a list of courses that must be approved and signed by all three parties (student, home institution, host institution).
+Before arrival at Masaryk University, the student is obliged to:

 - fill in the Learning Agreement with courses offered to international students at Masaryk University